DoodleScheduling/hiring-challenges/data-engineer/README.md

 ## Hints
 - Tap into other peoples know-how and code.
-- Expected time is ~8 hours.
-If you are above that think about which parts to leave out and just document HOW you would do them.
-- You should not use any big data framework, just your favourite fast programming language that has a Kafka driver.
-The most simplest version to archieve step 5 can be done in about 10 lines of code (plus the boilerplate to read from kafka).
+- You should not use any big data framework, just your favorite fast programming language that has a Kafka driver.
+The simplest version to achieve step 5 can be done with about 10 lines of code (plus the boilerplate to read from Kafka).
-- If you found the cheatcode for level 5 (well done!) you should try to archieve level 10 ;)
+- If you found the cheatcode for level 5 (well done!) you should try to achieve level 10 ;)
 - Check that your last commit compiles.
 - Be smart and impress us.
 It does not matter if you impress us with nice clean code or with a very clever hack to achieve the business goal in short time.

 # Rules
 We understand your time is precious and would not want you to spend more than **5 to 8 hours** on